 Here’s the homework for this week:

 Foundations in Math

 Most important thing to do this week: Be sure you have signed up for our class on Quizlet.
-The link and code were emailed about two weeks ago.
+The link and code were emailed.
 Let me know if you would like them emailed again.
 A few students have not yet joined our class on Quizlet.
 They are missing out on lots of important practice which is most of the homework for this class!

 No new videos were added to the Educreations class.
 Pick one or two to review.

-New flashcard sets have been added to the Quizlet class.
+No new flashcard sets have been added to the Quizlet class.
 Keep practicing the ones that are there.
 Go for accuracy, then speed.